Dartmouth College student groups: Olympus

-Olympus is a co-ed Dartmouth Secret Society founded in 2013.
+Olympus is a co-ed secret society.
+The society's namesake is rooted in Greek mythology, with little else known of its traditions.
 The selection process involves identifying student leaders from across campus, and members carry canes during commencement.

 Order of the Sirens

-Order of the Sirens was originally founded in 1983 as a co-ed secret society known as "The Order"..
+Order of the Sirens is a college-recognized all-female secret society and was originally founded in 2007.
 The women of “The Order” are commonly referred to as "Sirens".
 Members carry canes during graduation and are known for their signature tattoo.
+Used to be a part of the Order with Jackal.